Bateleur: Heraldic and mythological status

 The bateleur plays a prominent role in African heraldic and mythological cultures probably due to its spectacular colours and conspicuous and bold behaviour.
 As a result it is likely that the bateleur is the basis for the "Zimbabwe Bird" which has been prominent since ancient times in Zimbabwean culture and continuously used in heraldic forms including most prominently being featured on the Zimbabwe flag.
 A South African myth was that when bateleurs "cries in flight, the rain will fall".
-The admiration and mythologizing of bateleurs is also known in other areas beyond Zimbabwe, including among those in Southern Africa who speak Tswana language as well as elsewhere dating back to the Iron Age with various with the bateleur variously known as kgwadira and petleke, and may often in mythology fulfill the role of intelligent servant to their masters, which were considered vultures.
+The admiration and mythologizing of bateleurs is also known in other areas beyond Zimbabwe, including among those in Southern Africa who speak Tswana language as well as elsewhere dating back to the Iron Age with the bateleur variously known as kgwadira and petleke, and may often in mythology fulfill the role of intelligent servant to their masters, which were considered vultures.
 In East and Central Africa, the bateleur has been referred to variously as gawarakko and nkona and in the Lake Tanganyika region was considered an essential possession of sultans whether the birds were dead or alive.